gavr123456789/Niva/README.md

 ### Usage

 Niva can eat .niva and .scala files, because Scala highlight fits well for Niva :3
-if you are using Visual Studio Code, install Scala Syntax ext.
+if you are using Visual Studio Code, install "Scala Syntax" ext.
-Right now 2 paths is needed, one to kotlin project(its included in repo Niva/NivaK/.infroProject and inside niva_compiler folder) and the second to `.niva` file.
-`./niva pathToInfroProj main.scala`
-inside niva_compiler it would be:
-`./niva .infroProject main.scala`
+`./niva main.scala` - compile and run

+`Project target: "linux" mode: "debug"` inside code will change backend to native `./niva main.scala -с` - compile only, will create binary for native target and jar for jvm `./niva main.scala -i > info.md` - will generate info about all code base of the projects, `-iu` - only user defined files

 # Core